The AI Paradox: 4 Reasons Why Making Work Cheaper Creates More of It

 A magnitude 9 earthquake is rocking the profession... powerful alien tools handed to us without a manual.
 [2]

-History suggests major efficiency gains don't lead to less work—they lead to an explosion of it.
+Major efficiency gains rarely lead to less work.
+They tend to produce an explosion of it.

 1. Jevons Paradox Comes for Knowledge Work